opentelekomcloud-docs/elastic-cloud-server/umn/source/passwords_and_key_pairs/key_pairs/obtaining_and_deleting_the_password_of_an_windows_ecs/obtaining_the_password_for_logging_in_to_a_windows_ecs.rst

    .. note::

-      For instructions about how to call the APIs, see `Retrieving the Password for Logging In to a Windows ECS (Native OpenStack API) <https://docs.otc.t-systems.com/api/ecs/en-us_topic_0031176553.html>`__ in *Elastic Cloud Server API Reference*.
+      For details, see `Obtaining the Password for Logging In to an ECS <https://docs.otc.t-systems.com/api/ecs/en-us_topic_0031176553.html>`__.

 #.
 Decrypt the ciphertext password.